 - Money laundering: The illegal process of making large sums of money generated by criminal activity appear to have come from a legitimate source is money laundering.
 It is a serious financial white collar crime designed to make money from drug trafficking and other criminal activities appear clean.
 In Wyoming, money laundering carries penalties that may include imprisonment for up to 20 years for each count and fines of up to $500,000 or twice the value of the property involved in the transaction, whichever is greater, for each count.

 - Insider training: Buying or selling of a publicly traded company’s stock to one’s own advantage through having access to confidential information is the illegal practice of insider trading.
 It involves access to material information that has not been made available to the public which could substantially impact an investor’s decision to buy or sell.
 Insider trading is a federal crime, punishable by imprisonment and other criminal penalties.
 The Securities and Exchange Commission (SEC) can get a court order forcing a person convicted of insider training to return all the profits and pay a fine of up to three times their amount.

 White collar crimes carry serious penalties.
 Your best chance of obtaining the most favorable outcome is to have an experienced Gillette white collar crime defense lawyer handling your case.
 At Steven Titus & Associates, P.C., we have experience investigating and analyzing complex financial records, working with expert witnesses, and negotiating with prosecutors.
-If you have been charged with a white collar crime, call us today at (307) 257-7800.
+If you have been charged with a white collar crime in Campbell County, call us today at (307) 257-7800.